anna099/hegel/observing-nature/4-outside-world.md

 accordingly gives rise to a species, a singular embodiment of the universal genus.
-As such, 'the differences of the concept' are exhibited 'as a series of simple determinatenesses', Hegel explains.[^90] This is likely a reference to medieval and early modern thinkers of 'the great chain of being'; for instance Leibniz, Alexander Pope, for whom
+As such, 'the differences of the concept' are exhibited 'as a series of simple determinatenesses', Hegel explains.[^90] This is likely a reference to medieval and early modern thinkers of 'the great chain of being' -- Alexander Pope, for instance, for whom

 > All are but parts of one stupendous whole,<br>
 > Whose body Nature is, and God the soul.[^91]